-This easy fig jam recipe starts with fresh figs and is sweetened with honey, maple syrup, and a surprise ingredient!
-This fig spread will make your tastebuds happy.
+This easy fig jam recipe starts with fresh figs and is sweetened with honey and maple syrup.
+This fig spread will make your tastebuds so happy.

 Have you ever thought about trying to grow a fig tree in a pot?
 They’re pretty and productive.